mrsajadpp/tipper/README.md

-# boobusearch
+# tipper
-Powered by Saju Talk
+Powered by TechStrap Studio